Immunisation and pregnancy

 Varicella (chickenpox): Pregnant women and unborn babies can become seriously ill from chickenpox and birth defects can result in the baby.
 A simple blood test will confirm if you are protected from chickenpox.
 If you are not protected, speak to your doctor about receiving 2 doses of vaccine.

 Influenza: Pregnancy increases the risk of developing serious complications from influenza.
-For more information have a look at the Department of Health (South Australia) Fact sheet 'Seasonal influenza vaccination for pregnant women'.
+For more information have a look at the SA Health fact sheet 'Seasonal influenza vaccination for pregnant women' (PDF - 118kb).

 Pertussis (whooping cough): Babies under 6 months of age are at risk of serious illness and even death from whooping cough.
 Therefore it is important for adults (women and men) to be vaccinated against whooping cough when planning a pregnancy or as soon as possible after the birth of their baby.
 This will reduce the risk of parents contracting the disease and passing the disease onto their new baby.
-For more information have a look at the Department of Health (South Australia) Fact sheet 'Whooping cough (pertussis)'
+For more information have a look at:

 Pneumococcal: If you smoke or have chronic heart, lung or kidney disease, or diabetes, then protection against pneumococcal disease is also recommended prior to becoming pregnant.